Assignments will be posted here as they are made available.

 The grade mapping is as follows:

-Intermediate points are allowed, and follow a linear scale in between each point, so that the full mapping is depicted in the following chart:
+Intermediate points are allowed, and follow a linear scale in between each point.

 Information about the peer review can now be found on the peer review page.